Belvatti

-The main source of income of people in this Village [Belvatti] is Agriculture.
-Farming of Sugarcane, sweet potatoes, Potatoes, Rice, Cashew nuts, Corn etc.
+The main source of income of people in Belvatti is agriculture.
+Sugarcane, sweet potatoes, poatoes, rice, cashew nuts, and corn are all farmed in the village.

-Belvatti Village is situated on the borders of [Karnataka, Maharashtra, and Goa] three States, so People in the Village can talk in Kannada fluently.
+Belvatti is situated on the borders of three states: Karnataka, Maharashtra, and Goa, so people in the village can talk in Kannada fluently.

-The Village [Belvatti] is relocated in the Year 1960 due to the construction of DAM [Rakaskoppa DAM] on the River [Markandeya].
+Belvatti relocated in 1960 due to the construction of the Rakaskop dam on the river Markandeya.